-If the family indicates that the behavior of a family member with a disability is the reason for the proposed denial of assistance, the HACB will determine whether the behavior is related to the disability.
-If so, upon the family's request, the HACB will determine whether alternative measures are appropriate as a reasonable accommodation.
+If the family indicates that the behavior of a family member with a disability is the reason for the proposed denial of assistance, the HACB will determine whether the behavior is related to the stated disability.
+If so, upon the family's request, the HACB will determine whether admitting the family as a reasonable accommodation is appropriate.
 The HACB will only consider accommodations that can reasonably be expected to address the behavior that is the basis of the proposed denial of assistance.
 See Chapter 2 for a discussion of reasonable accommodation.